polyfloyd/trollibox/README.md

   // saved to configured players.
   "storage-dir": "~/.config/trollibox",

+  // Enable or disable random tracks being automatically queued when the
+  // playlist ends.
+  "autoqueue": true,

   // Sets the default player by name.
 Leave empty to let Trollibox select a
   // random player.
   "default-player": "",